erikbos/gatekeeper/deployment/docker/README.md

 Please note:

-* At startup database schema will be created (Similar to involing dbadmin cmdline argument *--create-tables*)
+* At startup database schema will be created (Similar to involing managementserver cmdline argument *--create-tables*)
-* Database will be configured as a single node by changing its replication count to 1 (Using dbadmin cmdline argument *--create-tables*
+* Database will be configured as a single node by changing its replication count to 1 (Using managementserver cmdline argument *--create-tables*
 * For production do not use replication count of 1(!)
 * To persist the database across restarts the directory /tmp/cassandra_data is used.
 * All containers start at the same time (compose does not support waits) as Cassandra takes 30 seconds te start all other containers might warn about not yet being able to connect to database.